~8 min read

 The problem isn't capital

-Most communities know what they want to own collectively.
+Most communities already know what they want to own together.
 The block.
 The newspaper.
 The fibre line.
 The clinic.
-The problem isn't that the money doesn't exist.
-It's that there is no public surface on which a community can become a legible institution before money arrives.
+The money isn't missing.
+What's missing is a public floor where neighbours and workers can stand up and say so — and become a legible institution before a single backer is asked for a euro.

 - 02